experimentech/Lilith-AI/docs/GRAMMAR_STAGE_DESIGN.md

 ### 2. **Independent Plasticity**
 - Grammar learning separate from semantic learning
 - Can update syntax without affecting meaning
-- Specialized BNN for syntactic patterns
+- Specialized BioNN for syntactic patterns

 ### 3. **Compositional Power**
 - Template retrieval: "How to combine these concepts?"